Bachelor of Arts in General Studies and Fire Service

 Fax to: 309/298-2226

 Scan and save as a PDF and attach to an email to : BGS@wiu.edu

 Applications can be submitted at any time during the semester and will be held until grades are posted at the end of term.
 Once grades have posted, the applications will be forwarded to the National Fire Academy Admissions office for final processing.
 The NFA will email certificates to the students.

 Please contact the School of Distance Learning, International Studies and Outreach office at (309) 298-1929 if you have any questions about obtaining a certificate.

-Available to any student who earns a WIU Bachelor's degree and completes the seven core FESHE courses and one or both of the concentrations.
+Available to any student who earns a WIU Bachelor's of Arts in General Studies degree and completes the seven core FESHE courses and one or both of the concentrations.
 The specific FESHE course requirements to earn the certification appear in the table below and include a minimum of ten courses - the seven core courses, plus three courses from one of the two concentrations.
 Note: It is possible to earn both certifications if all 13 courses are completed.

 National Fire Academy Fire and Emergency Services Higher Education Curriculum